Herb Kohl: Political positions

 President Barack Obama (right) meets backstage with from left: Political Director Patrick Gaspard, Wisconsin Governor Jim Doyle and Senator Herb Kohl at U.S. Cellular Arena in 2010.

 Kohl has been described as having been a populist-leaning liberal.

-Kohl supported President Barack Obama's health reform legislation; he voted for the Patient Protection and Affordable Care Act in December 2009, and he voted for the Health Care and Education Reconciliation Act of 2010.
+Kohl supported President Barack Obama's health reform legislation; he voted for the Affordable Care Act in December 2009, and he voted for the Health Care and Education Reconciliation Act of 2010.

 Fiscal policy

 Kohl voted in favor of most lawsuit reform measures as well as for rules tightening personal bankruptcy.
 He long supported amending the U.S. Constitution to require a balanced budget.
 He was one of the few Democrats to vote for the tax cut passed in 2001, and he also supported the elimination of the "marriage penalty".
 Despite these views, he was seen as generally supportive of progressive taxation.
 Like many moderate Democrats, he voted in favor of the welfare reform measures in the mid-1990s.
 He was also not opposed to the creation of individual, private savings accounts to supplement Social Security.

 Kohl generally had a pro-environmental record and was an outspoken proponent of American energy independence.
 He supported increased production of hydrogen cars, establishing a federal goal for reducing oil consumption by 40 percent, and disallowing oil speculation in protected areas.
 He voted against corporate average fuel economy standards and was rated highly by groups that desire universal health care.
 He voted in favor of expanding Medicare and SCHIP and desired that prescription drugs be included under federal health coverage.
 During his 2006 reelection campaign, Kohl advocated that HMOs be placed under more scrutiny in order to determine if they're effectively delivering care.